 Everyone has a seat somewhere in the Theater of the Authoritiarian Family.
 In Europe, most of us live in nation states that are no longer acknowledged as individual states by the EU.
 Hungary for example has been punished for being ‘undemocratic’, meaning: for being an apostate and a traitor to the authoritarian script.

 The EU only has the interest of the EU itself at heart, it’s survival depends on the roles and obedience of the member states.
 Scapegoats must be smeared and used as a warning for other ‘individuals’, rewards for compliance given and (self) censorship established to prevent us seeing the emperors new clothes.
 This is necessary, because after all, the Authoritarian Family has no power in and of itself.

 The analogy between small and large families en governments is striking, and tangible.
-The EU will end up destroying the actors if we don’t wake up to the all powerful script – and start feeling powerful again as individuals.
+The EU will end up destroying all the actors if we don’t wake up to the all powerful script – and start feeling powerful again as individuals.

 This piece was inspired by a Youtube video by ‘Escape from Narcissism’.